itom-project/itom/docs/userDoc/source/02_installation/install.rst

 ************************

 Alternatively, it is possible to get the sources of |itom| (e.g. clone the latest Git repository from https://bitbucket.org/itom/itom.git) and compile an up-to-date version of |itom|.
-This is recommended for developers (e.g. plugin developers) and required of linux users.
+This is recommended for developers (e.g. plugin developers) and required for linux users.
 Before getting the source files, check the build dependencies below which contain software packages and libraries necessary to build and |itom|.

 .. toctree::